 With the Italian marque only entering one car out of respect the Renault-Ferrari battle for supremacy was stacked in the French manufacturer’s favour.
 With turbo power being the in-thing during that period, the confines of Monaco brought a more even playing field – indeed, the Brabham team had split it’s strategy in terms of engines, with Ricardo Patrese’s Ford-powered BT49 only being pipped to pole by Rene Arnoux’s Renault.
 Brabham’s teammate, reigning champion Nelson Piquet, could only manage 13th with his BMW powerplant.

-Until about 10 laps from the end it looked like a normal race for a change.
-Sure, we had seen a lead change after Arnoux hit the barriers on lap 15, but nothing spectacular happened as Alain Prost, in the other Renault, was leading the race for ages since Arnoux’s demise – he looked a strong bet for a win and an extension to his championship lead.
+Until about 10 laps from the end it looked like standard race.
+Sure, we had seen a lead change after Arnoux hit the barriers on lap 15, but nothing spectacular happened as Alain Prost, in the other Renault, was leading the race since Arnoux’s demise – he looked a strong bet for a win and an extension to his championship lead.

 The race also took its toll on others as the usual Monaco attrition rate claimed victims such as Bruno Giacomelli (Alfa Romeo), Jacques Laffite (Ligier), John Watson and Niki Lauda (McLaren), Piquet (gearbox) and Keke Rosberg’s Williams (who was racing there for the very first time).